lombo-cmyk/MasterThesisAEI/README.md

 or Modbus via ethernet.
 Measured values should also be provided to the user with 0-10V analog outputs and LCD display.

 The work includes testing of sensors in the laboratory, implementation of the electronic system, programming of the selected microcontroller.

+### Devices
+Everything will run on ESP32 Devkit v1.
+The board is capable of communication through Wi-Fi, UART, I2C and SPI.
+It can ran on 3v3 or 5V.
+Has about 30 GPIO pins, each with several usage possibilities.
+[Link](https://docs.zerynth.com/latest/reference/boards/doit_esp32/docs/)

+There will also be a standard 16x2 LCD display provided.
+It can communicate with standard compliant with HD44780 controller or through an additional I2C converter.

+### Language
+ESP32 will be programmed using ESP-IDF framework and libraries.
+ESP-IDF is the official development framework for the ESP32 and ESP32-S Series SoCs.
+[Link](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/)
+Application code will wrap the legacy c code into a modern C++ used to write all application related code.

 ## Potential sensors to use
 It would be nice if sensors could communicate with I2C or would be able to